intechstudio/grid-documentation/docs/guides/articles/ableton/blue-hand.md

 You'll need an installation of at least Ableton Live 9+, since we're going to use a newer feature of Ableton called "User Remote Scripts" [more info about how to find it here](https://help.ableton.com/hc/en-us/articles/206240184-Creating-your-own-Control-Surface-script).

+We'll also use an advanced feature to expose non-native Ableton plugin parameters to Blue Hand.
+You can read more about how that works [here.](https://help.ableton.com/hc/en-us/articles/6003224107292-Options-txt-file)

 Plug in your Grid module into your computer directly.
 (In this guide I'm using an EN16 built before May of 2023, or in other words a D51-based Grid.)